NiekD/pilight-addons/README.md

 A function:

-* VAR, which can fetch individual values from a query string (name=value pairs separated by "&").
+* LOOKUP, which can fetch individual values from a query string (name=value pairs separated by "&").
 Usefull in combination with the webswitch protocol.

 An operator: